- Alumni Blog

 We do not require a specific Spoken English item as detailed on the main video audition page, this is because there are already spoken elements in the audition requirements below.

-Here are details of how to prepare and submit your video and documentation in the Acceptd portal:
+Please complete your UCAS Conservatoires application and also upload the following files to the Acceptd portal.
+Here are details of how to prepare and submit your video and documentation in Acceptd, after selecting Postgraduate Applications: Musical Theatre as the program choices:

 All recorded material should be single takes, unedited and not enhanced in any way.